James Augustine

-James Augustine (born February 27, 1984) is a retired American professional basketball player who played as a forward.
+James Augustine (born February 27, 1984) is an American former professional basketball player who played as a forward.
 During the career he played college basketball for the Illinois Fighting Illini before being drafted 41st overall in the 2006 NBA draft by the Orlando Magic.
 Later he relocated in Europe and concluded his playing career for Malaga.
 Augustine has played over 400 official games in different clubs.

 Early life

 Augustine was born in Midlothian, Illinois, but eventually moved to Mokena, Illinois, where he attended Lincoln-Way Central High School in New Lenox, Illinois where he graduated in 2002.
 While at Lincoln-Way, Augustine played both football and basketball.